islamsamy214/learning-kubernetes/README.md

 - ClusterIP: It is used to expose a service on a cluster-internal IP.
 - LoadBalancer: It is used to expose a service externally using a cloud provider's load balancer.

+#### Difference between a node port, and a load balancer is that:
+a node port is used to expose a service on a specific port on each node, while a load balancer is used to expose a service externally using a cloud provider's load balancer, so you have to know each node port to access the service, but with the load balancer you can access the service through a single IP address.

 ### Services

 - A service is used to expose an application running in a pod.